Frequently Asked Questions

 How can I secure my Bluetooth Xpress-based product

 There are several settings that affect device security.
-Please see Deployment Security Considerations.
+See Deployment Security Considerations.

 How do I send the breakout sequence to transition from STREAM mode to COMMAND mode?